 Those craving traditional Japanese experiences, like Ryokan hotels—rooms feature tatami mats and futons—shops, markets, ancient onsen (hot spring) villages, etc. then the Alps provide more options.

 Nozawa Onsen, an 8th Century wellness village turn ski destination, is especially ideal for those seeking traditional experiences.
 When you’re not skiing the varied, world-class slopes or finding powder in the numerous gladed zones, this idyllic village provides a wonderful opportunity to immerse yourself in local culture.
-The cobblestone hamlet that sits at the base of the ski resort is brimming with charming, authentic hotels and hostels, bakeries, yakatori, sushi and ramen restaurants and lively bars.
+The cobblestone hamlet that sits at the base of the ski resort is brimming with charming, authentic hotels and hostels, bakeries, yakitori, sushi and ramen restaurants, and lively bars.
 This is also a great spot to go shopping for classic Japanese trinkets and souvenirs as well as special sweet treats.

-While Hokkaido has plenty of authentic attractions to enjoy, it’s important for cultural seekers to note that the Nothern island had underdeveloped transportation to and from the main land and a small, isolated population up until the last two centuries.
+While Hokkaido has plenty of authentic attractions to enjoy, it’s important for cultural seekers to note that the Nothern island had underdeveloped transportation to and from the mainland and a small, isolated population up until the last two centuries.
 Thus, Hokkaido does not boast the same deeply rooted traditions you’ll find on Honshu.
 What you will find in Hokkaido, particularly Niseko, is lots of options for Westerners.
-Australian developers have invested heavily in the Niseko area, including Western-style lodging, restaurants and bars, particularly in the Grand Hirafu village.
+Australian developers have invested heavily in the Niseko area, including Western-style lodging, restaurants, and bars, particularly in the Grand Hirafu village.